NFL owners extend Commissioner Roger Goodell's contract

 He signed a contract extension, holding onto his job despite a number of controversies swirling around the league.

-The terms of the deal were not made public.
-Goodell's contract had been set to expire after next season.
+A source familiar with the matter, who spoke on the condition of anonymity, said the deal extends Goodell's contract into 2024.
+It was set to expire after next season.

 The move was announced in a letter sent to all NFL owners Wednesday by the league's compensation committee, which is comprised of six owners: Arthur Blank of the Falcons, Clark Hunt of the Chiefs, Robert K. Kraft of the Patriots, John Mara of the Giants, Bob McNair of the Texans and Art Rooney of the Steelers.